30.10.24

 Pet insurance vs. self-funding

 We sometimes hear people say that it would make more sense to put a fixed amount away each month as part of a savings plan to pay for unexpected vet bills should they arise.
 This does seem like a viable way to avoid paying pet insurance premiums, so why not take on the risk oneself?
-Although well intentioned, this savings account option does not mitigate the risk the same way that pet insurance does.
-Let’s run through a few scenarios.
+Although well intentioned, this option may not assist with all unexpected vet bills.

 veterinarian with clients and french bulldog